 The Big Picture: Careers in Corporate Impact

 As Peter Parker’s uncle once said, “With great power comes great responsibility.”
 And who has more power than corporations?
 The sheer scope and scale of corporations make their existence inseparable from the well-being of the environment and society at large.
+Most corporations have woken up to this reality, meaning careers in measuring and improving corporate social impact are on the rise.

 - Of the world’s 100 largest entities by annual revenue, only 29 are countries – the rest are corporations.1

-- Even a Patagonia jacket made of 60% recycled material requires 135 liters of water,enough to meet the daily needs of 45 people.
+- Even a Patagonia jacket made of 60% recycled material requires 135 liters of water, enough to meet the daily needs of 45 people.
 Its journey from its origin to the warehouse generates nearly 20 pounds of carbon dioxide and leaves behind two-thirds its weight in waste.2

 Corporate impact refers not only to what a company’s activities do to the bottom line, but to people and the planet, too.
 Also known as corporate citizenship, corporate social responsibility (CSR), or sustainability, this field goes beyond government compliance and philanthropy.
 It’s about integrating social and environmental considerations into all aspects of business operations, as well as into relationships with stakeholders such as employees, suppliers, consumers, and local communities.